markimus-maximus/Web_Scraping/README.md

 `bypass_initial_popup(self)`

-Bypasses a popup which can appear before the website is accessed
+Bypasses a popup which can appear before the website is accessed.
+This method uses ChromeOptions function of the webdriver class to specify to click not to allow notifications.